thakurneema/thakurneema/README.md

 ### Hello and Namaste..!!
 I am Thakur Neema..!👋

 - 🔭 I’m currently working on getting a better job
-- 🌱 I’m currently studying IIIT-H
+- 🌱 Pursuing Master's at IIIT-H
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about web development related stuff
 - 📫 How to reach me: https://www.linkedin.com/in/thakur-neema/